borakilicoglu/nest-trello/README.md

 ## Database

-The example codebase uses [Typeorm](http://typeorm.io/) with a mySQL database.
+The example codebase uses [Typeorm](http://typeorm.io/) with a PostgreSQL database.

-Create a new mysql database with the name `nest-trello` (or the name you specified in the ormconfig.json)
+Create a new PostgreSQL database with the name `nest-trello` (or the name you specified in the .env)

-Copy Typeorm config example file for database settings

-    cp ormconfig.json.example ``

-Set mysql database settings in ormconfig.json

-    {
-      "type": "mysql",
-      "host": "localhost",
-      "port": 3306,
-      "username": "your-mysql-username",
-      "password": "your-mysql-password",
-      "database": "nest-trello",
-      "entities": ["src/**/**.entity{.ts,.js}"],
-      "synchronize": true
-    }

-Start local mysql server and create new database 'nest-trello'

 On application start, tables for all entities will be created.